Hippity/Whatsapp/README.md

 In order to run it properly, enter the inputs needed, and once chrome opens have your phone ready in order to scan the QR code.

-You must enter the contact name as it is written on your phone, names with emojis will not work.
+You must enter the contact or group name as it is written on your phone, names with emojis will not work.

+filemessage.py takes a file name and send all the contents in the file.